Nintedanib (Vargatef®) is used to treat a type of non-small cell lung cancer called adenocarcinoma.

 Your course of treatment

-The treatment is usually given as a course of several cycles of treatment over a few months.
+When you have nintedanib and docetaxel you usually have it as a course of several cycles of treatment over a few months.
 Your nurse or doctor will discuss your treatment plan with you.

-When you are having nintedanib capsules and docetaxel, you start taking the capsules the day after the chemotherapy.
-You should not take nintedanib on the same day as the docetaxel.
-You usually take nintedanib for 20 days and then you have docetaxel again.
+You usually take nintedanib for 20 days and then have docetaxel again.
 This is called a cycle of treatment.
 Each cycle lasts 21 days (3 weeks).
 Your doctor will talk to you about how many cycles of treatment you can have.

 Your doctor may talk to you about continuing nintedanib after finishing treatment with docetaxel.
 In this situation, you usually take nintedanib every day for as long as it keeps the cancer under control.